Defreddy/FinalProject/README.md

 Beneath you can see the code - and why the PREVIOUS GET request (Gerechten) is far more superior.
 For each chef you need to copy-paste this exact, same code.
 While the gerechten code does all of this in one, single go...
 AND creates each element separately.
-The code below has to be created for each chef / element, making your HTML file clumsy while you could do exactly the same as with gerecht (x-for wizardy).
+The code below has to be created for each chef / element, making your HTML file clumsy while you could do exactly the same as with gerechten / dishes (x-for wizardy).
 ```html
 <div class="row gy-4">
   <div class="col-lg-4 col-md-6 d-flex align-items-stretch" data-aos="fade-up" data-aos-delay="100">